 This will be a week I remember forever.
 My middle son and his fiancee’ will be surrounded by their loved ones in the Colorado Rockies as they marry each other.
-Five years ago when I first looked her up on Facebook after he told me her name, I had no idea if she would be a passing fancy or something more.
+Five years ago when I first looked her up on Facebook after he told me her name, I did not know if she would be a passing fancy or something more.
 Little did I know that this sweet young woman would become a beloved part of our family and that I would love her like a daughter.

-Know who you are.
-Know what makes your heart sing, know what triggers you.
-Know your “light side,” that bright, shiny side of you that you show to the world.
-Know your “dark side”… the part that shows up when you are hurt or mad or afraid.
-Know your tendencies and whether or not you can rein in the part of you that wants to lash out or retreat when upset.
-Be able to name what your wounds are and what work you have yet to do to heal them.
+Know who you are: Question yourself, what makes your heart sing or know what triggers you?
+Search for your “light side,” that bright, shiny side of you that you show to the world.
+Know your “dark side”… How you act in a situation that affects you.
+It can be anger, fear or sadness.
+Know your tendencies and whether you can rein in the part of you that wants to lash out or retreat when upset.
+Finally, Be able to name what your wounds are and what work you have yet to do to heal them.

 Assess your relationship for compatibility in the following areas:

 1. Emotional – is there safety and compassion?
 Are you at complementary levels of development?